 - Making sure you wash your hands well after handling the cat

 With severe cat allergies, the only solution may be to avoid having a cat in the house at all.
-For most people though, a combination of different strategies to try to reduce the amount of antigen in the environment will help to successfully control the clinical signs of cat allergy to an acceptable level.
+Due to the sticky nature of Fel d1 it can take weeks for the levels of the protein to decrease and allergy symptoms are not likely to resolve immediately if a cat is removed from the household.
+For most people though, a combination of different strategies to try to reduce the amount of allergens in the environment will help to successfully control the clinical signs of cat allergy to an acceptable level.

 Only your doctor is able to diagnose whether you are allergic to cats, and in severe cases, drugs are available which can help ease the severity of the reactions.
 Antihistamines are usually the mainstay of treatment for sneezing and itching while an inhaler and even steroids are sometimes required for more severe reactions.
 Always seek advice from your doctor before using any medications.